Dissipative structures in topological lattices of nonlinear optical resonators: Chains of coupled microresonators

 We continue the analysis by exciting the hyperbolic region under the same conditions (same pump power and relative detuning $\zeta_0 = -17.0$).
 As mentioned earlier, the local dispersion topography has an opposite sign of the sGVD with respect to the elliptic region.
 In the conservative long-wavelength limit, this corresponds to the hyperbolic NLSE that does not have wave collapses~\cite{Rasmussen_1986BlowUp}.
 Indeed, we observe that the spatio-temporal diagram [Fig.~\ref{fig:pic3}(d)] does not demonstrate any extreme events, showing slow (with respect to the elliptic case) incoherent dynamics.
 Further, comparing the NDR [Fig.~\ref{fig:pic3}(e)] with the elliptic case, we show how the mode occupancy differs.
 In the vicinity of $\mu=0$, the normal sGVD suppresses the photon transfer along the $k$ axis.
 Nevertheless, the photon transfer to other supermodes is stimulated in the area where the line crosses the lower parabolas, resulting in the generation of dispersive waves~\cite{tikan2021emergent,komagata2021dissipative}.
 Reconstructing the supermode NDR (Fig.~\ref{fig:pic3}(f)) for $\mu=25$ comb line [the average crossing position in Fig.~\ref{fig:pic3}(e)], we observe the predominant population of the center of the band.
-In summary, our theory sheds light on nonlinear interactions in integrated photonic lattices and will be helpful for future investigations of multimode systems with complex band structures and different topological properties.